coderefinery/DEPRECATED-software-licensing/talk.md

 ### License: BSD-3

-- In addition to the above it is understood that the updated recipe are not endorsed by OpenCake.
+- In addition to the above it is understood that the updated recipe are not endorsed by the OpenCake organization.

 ---